AlexanderPixel/metodology_labs/lab4/readme.md

-Sure, here is an example of a README file for this task management CLI application:

----

 # Task Management CLI Application

 This is a command-line interface (CLI) application written in JavaScript for managing tasks.
 It uses the `commander` module for parsing command-line arguments and the `fs` module for reading and writing to the filesystem.